U.S. Route 460 in Virginia: Christiansburg to Roanoke

 US 460 and US 11 Alt. enter the independent city of Roanoke as Melrose Avenue.
 The highways intersect SR 117 (Peters Creek Road) and intersect and become concurrent with SR 116 (Lafayette Boulevard) on the west side of Roanoke.
 On the western edge of the Melrose-Rugby neighborhood, US 460, US 11 Alt., and SR 116 reduce to three lanes.
-The highways veer onto Salem Turnpike to shift from Melrose Avenye to Orange Avenue.
+The highways veer onto Salem Turnpike to shift from Melrose Avenue to Orange Avenue.
 The street becomes four lanes again at 11th Street, then it passes along the southern end of the Washington Park before expanding back to divided highway ahead of the cloverleaf interchange with I-581 and US 220.
 At I-581, road gains a fourth route, US 220 Alt.; gains an additional lane in each direction; and passes to the north of the Roanoke Civic Center.
 The next intersection, US 11 (Williamson Road), serves as the eastern terminus of US 11 Alt.
 In addition, SR 116 turns south toward Downtown Roanoke and US 221 joins US 460 and US 220 Alt. from Downtown Roanoke.
 US 460, US 221, and US 220 Alt. continue east with six lanes.
 The highways pass under Norfolk Southern's Roanoke District, meet the southern end of SR 115 (Hollins Road), and drop to four lanes before crossing Tinker Creek.
 The routes curve northeast and pass historic Mount Moriah Baptist Church and Cemetery before leaving the city of Roanoke and re-entering Roanoke County, where US 220 Alt. splits north onto Cloverdale Road at Bonsack between Read Mountain to the west and the spine of the Blue Ridge Mountains to the east.